mozilla/legal-docs/firefox_privacy_notice/en-US.md

 	Browser Updates: Once per day, Firefox sends the following info to Mozilla when it checks for browser updates: your Firefox version information, language preference, operating system and version.
 You can turn off updates by following instructions [here](https://support.mozilla.org/en-US/kb/how-stop-firefox-automatically-making-connections?redirectlocale=en-US&redirectslug=Firefox+makes+unrequested+connections#Auto_update_checking) but it may leave you open to security vulnerabilities.

-	Add-ons Blocklist: Your Firefox browser contacts Mozilla once per day to check for add-on information to check for malicious add-ons.
+	Add-ons Blocklist: Firefox contacts Mozilla once per day to check for add-on information to check for malicious add-ons.
 This includes, for example: browser version, OS and version, locale, total number of requests, time of last request, time of day, IP address, and the list of add-ons you have installed.
 You can turn off this functionality at any time by following [these instructions](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/), but it may leave you open to security vulnerabilities.

 * Snippets {: #snippets }

 	Firefoxâ€™s default home page (&lt;about:home&gt;) loads small bits of information right below the search bar that we think will be useful to you.
 We call these â€œsnippetsâ€.
 About once per day, Firefox connects to Mozilla and provides you with new snippets, if available.
 Mozilla aggregates how often snippets are clicked, snippet name, browser locale, and which version of Firefox youâ€™re using.

-	To help display relevant snippets, your Firefox browser sends Mozilla a monthly request to look up your location at a country level using your IP address.
-We then send that country level information back to your Firefox browser, where itâ€™s stored locally.
-Your Firefox browser will then choose snippets to show you based on the locally stored country information.
+	To help display relevant snippets, Firefox sends Mozilla a monthly request to look up your location at a country level using your IP address.
+We then send that country level information back to Firefox, where itâ€™s stored locally.
+Firefox will then choose snippets to show you based on the locally stored country information.

 * Firefox Health Report {: #health-report .inproduct-link }